fangit01/aws-lambda/README.md

 ## blog-create-a-post.js
-to fetch all posts or single posts from dynamoDB
+to fetch all posts or single post from dynamoDB

 ## blog-create-a-post.js